codeonlyjs/website/content/guide/templateText.md

 ## Comments

-To create HTML comment nodes by use the special type `#comment`.
+To create HTML comment node use the special type `#comment`.

 ```js
 {